Support our work by becoming our Patron! Learn More

 10. Not keeping accurate production and cost figures for drying.

-To improve anything, you need to know what you’re starting with how much time and fuel are projected for each classification versus actual numbers.
+To improve anything, you need to know what you’re starting with and how much time and fuel are projected for each classification versus actual numbers.
 New personal computer systems can provide this information in summarized reports.